 As the Official Sports First Aid Products Supplier to England & GB Hockey, Physique has collaborated with their medical team to bring you dedicated Sports First Aid Kits designed specifically for Hockey.

-Working closely with the head physios we've put together the ultimate kit, so you can provide your team with the very best in sports healthcare provision.
+Working closely with their head physios we've put together three kits that are all approved by GB Hockey, so you can provide your team with the very best in sports healthcare provision.

 Featuring all the first aid essentials England & GB Hockey physios use on the elite players.

 Designed for Minis and Junior Hockey teams to provide the essentials to manage injuries during their matches and training.